tpstar/bike_owners/README.md

 # Usage

-To use this app, just clone, run bundle install and rake db:migrate and then run shotgun.
+To use this app, just clone, run bundle install, rake db:migrate and then run shotgun.
 Everything should be set up.

 # Contribution